kherud/java-llama.cpp/README.md

 ### Setup required

 If none of the above listed platforms matches yours, currently you have to compile the library yourself (also if you want GPU acceleration, see below).
-More support is planned soon.

 This requires: